NREL/SitingLab/README.md

    3) Install Siting Lab Tutorial dependencies using `pip`: `pip install .`

-## Running the notebooks

-Once your environment is installed and activate, you can run the following command to launch the jupyter server:
+Once your environment is installed and activated, you can run the following command to launch the jupyter server:

     $ jupyter lab